24/7(239) 526-873324/7

 By Korey Sharp-Paar · Founder, FastUCR Filing

 Once December 31 rolls past without a current-year UCR on file, every participating state has tools to use against you.
-The federal authority sits in 49 USC §14504a, which authorizes both civil monetary penalties and the cooperative state-level enforcement framework that makes roadside out-of-service orders possible.
+The federal authority sits in 49 USC §14504a, whose enforcement subsection authorizes the cooperative state-level framework that makes citations, fines, and roadside out-of-service orders possible.
 This guide walks the full enforcement chain — what the federal statute permits, what individual states actually do at scale houses, and how the penalty stacks if you ignore it.
 For the deadline mechanics that precede the penalty chain, see when is UCR due.

 Roadside Out-of-Service Orders